 The commentaries present (1) the original Sanskrit text, (2) it’s English transliterations, (3) word-to-word meanings from Sanskrit to English, (4) English translations of each Sutra, and (5) finally, a scientific commentary that explains the meaning of each Sutra.
 The scientific commentaries help us grasp their truth in an accessible manner.

 Ashish Dalela is the author of several books and articles that describe the ideas in Vedic philosophy for the educated reader.
 This includes the applications of Vedic philosophy to scientific fields like Mathematics, Physics, Biology, Cosmology, Psychology, Sociology, Economics, and Organization Theory.
 He has an M.Sc. in Chemistry from IIT Kanpur and 22 years of professional experience working in telecommunications and computer networking (through which he holds over a dozen patents).

 Ciprian Begu edits the books and looks after their publication and promotion.
 He studied journalism, English, advertising, and management at universities in Romania, United States, and Belgium and works in Brussels, Belgium in the field of communication.
 Ciprian has an avid interest in Indian philosophy, which brought him in contact with Ashish Dalela, and together they started Shabda Press to promote the scientific understanding of Vedic texts and their philosophy.

 How You Can Help

-If you like what you find on Shabda, then you can help us in our mission by taking this knowledge to others.
-We don’t ask for monetary donations.
-But we are asking for your time.
-Time to read and learn.
-And then time to spread the word, share the content, and educate other people about this endeavor.
+If you like what you find on SHABDA, then you can help us in our mission by taking this knowledge to others.
+We ask for your time to read, learn, share the content, spread the word, and educate other people about this endeavor.
 This is sometimes also called Sankīrtana or singing together.
 The most impactful thing you could do right now is to write book reviews on Amazon.
 This ensures other people will discover this knowledge.